 Step 1: Asking the right questions.

-You should be asking questions so you are able to understand the client's market and gain insight on what's important to them in the sale.
+When selling digital marketing services you should be asking questions so you can understand the client’s market and gain insight into what’s important to them in the sale.

 “Could you provide me an summary of your business enterprise?”